unlight/asmt-javascript-questions/README.md

 - What does immutable mean to you?
 - Speaking about the DOM, what kind of DOM does React use?
 - What are the difference between virtual DOM and shadow DOM?
+- What React patterns are being used mostly in your code?
+- Could you please describe three Redux fundamental principles?
+- Stateful and stateless components.
+What is better?
+Pros and cons?

 ### Angular.JS
 - What is disadvantages of using filters in templates in angular.js?